Interesting Facts About Our Members

 • Deryck Skinner really raised the bar in late 2005 by completing his 100 miler at the age of 72 years and 11 months, thus becoming the oldest new Centurion ever in the world.
 Deryck's time was an impressive 22:39:55.
 Deryck quickly built on this first effort, and in just under 12 months, he completed the 100 mile distance within 24 hours on 4 occasions, once as a 72 year old and three times as a 73 year old.
 On the third of these four occasions, he chieved this feat during the first 24 hours in a 48 hour event.
 In the full 48 hours, he walked 257.877 km, the best ever by an Australian.

 • Jill Green is the oldest woman to have completed the 100 mile walk within 24 hours in Australia - in 2005 at 63 years of age.
-A resident of the Isle of Wight in Britain, she had previously qualified in 1999 as C38 and this was her second walk on Australian soil.
+A resident of the Isle of Wight in Great Britain, she had previously qualified in 1999 as C38 and this was her second walk on Australian soil.

 • Our 100 mile record is held by Ian Jack while our 50 mile record is held by Clarrie Jack.
 Clarrie and Ian are identical twins.
 Clarrie and Ian were top walkers in the seventies and still keep fit.
 They still look the same.

 • Sometimes it takes determination and perserverance to gain this ultimate of prizes.
 Graham Watt failed 5 times in a row - 1998 54.8 km, 1999 66.8 km.
 2000 60.0 km, 2002 97.2 km and 2003 100.8km - before finally achieving the Centurion distance in 2004.
 His time of 23:59:23 is the closest shave of any attempt.
 In fact, his last 2 hours were the fastest of the whole race as he pulled out all stops to beat the final gun.
-Graham is now the Liberal Member for the Seat of Burwood in the Victorian State Parliament.

 • Chris Clegg becoming an American Centurion in 1972